needle-mirror/com.unity.xr.magicleap/Documentation~/com.unity.xr.magicleap.md

 # Technical details
 ## Requirements

-This version of *Magic Leap XR Plugin* is compatible with the following versions of the Unity Editor:
+This version of *Magic Leap XR Support* is compatible with the following versions of the Unity Editor:

-* Unity 2019.2
+* Unity 2019.3

 ## Known limitations